 Ignite for Spark

-Apache Ignite is a distributed memory-centric database and caching platform that is used by Apache Spark users to:
+Apache Ignite is a distributed database for high-performance computing with in-memory speed that is used by Apache Spark users to:

 Achieve true in-memory performance at scale and avoid data movement from a data source to Spark workers and applications.